MyDataQuest/MyDataQuest.github.io/_posts/2022-10-28-Capstone-Cleaning.md

 - time_ended  =TEXT(D2,"HH:MM:SS")

 ## Combining Dataset
-Since the files are too large to combine and save in Excel, I leveraged R to Load, consolidate and export the dataset.
+Since the raw data is too large to consolidate in one csv using MS Excel, I leveraged R to load, consolidate and export the dataset.
 I made 12 separate dataframes by reading the individual csv files.

 ``` R
 df1 <- read.csv("df1.csv")